 This is a basic homemade vegetarian and vegan gravy recipe.
 What exactly is gravy, and why isn't it vegetarian?
 Gravy is traditionally made from the fat which drips off of meat when cooking with little more than a thickener added.
 Vegetarian gravy, however, adds flavor with a few seasonings and uses vegan margarine or a non-dairy vegan butter substitute as a fat.
 Along with margarine (or, use butter if you prefer and you aren't cooking for vegans), this vegetarian gravy recipe calls for onion, flour, garlic, and soy sauce.

-Many vegetarian gravy recipes call for mushrooms, which add a great "meaty" flavor, but this one does not, so it's perfect for people who hate gravy.
-Want to add a little more flavor?
+Many vegetarian gravy recipes call for mushrooms, which add a great "meaty" flavor, but this one does not, so it's perfect for people who hate mushrooms, Want to add a little more flavor?
 Add a touch of liquid smoke while you stir it all up.

 Making a vegetarian gravy can be a bit more of an art than an exact science, as timing, stirring and heat are everything, just like when making a meat-based gravy.
 You'll need to stir plenty in order to avoid those pesky lumps, just like when using the fat drippings from meat.
 So, stay close to your gravy while it's stove-top and don't be afraid to stir quite a bit, and, feel free to add more or less liquid as needed, but remember, your vegetarian gravy will thicken slightly as it cools just like a non-vegetarian gravy.